Open

 You can submit a quick scan at any time during the year.
 But note that you can only apply for a subsidy during an application round.

 We aim to assess your quick scan within 2 weeks.
-We use the quick scan to check if you meet the conditions and are an eligible candidate for an SSF project.
 After completing the advisory process, you can decide whether to submit a formal subsidy application.

-Apply for SSF
+Apply for SPVO

 1. Apply for eHerkenning level 3.
-It may take a few weeks to process your application.
+It may take a few weeks to process your application;

-4. We only process complete applications in English.
+3. We only process complete applications in English.
 We will ask you for more information if your application is incomplete.
 If we do so, the date of your application will be the date on which we receive this extra information.

 Checklist for your application